 - Northeast Mountaineering, Glen, NH

 - Alaska Mountaineering School, Talkeetna, AK

-From Alaska to Chile to Europe, we've got the cabins, huts and discounts to facilitate your dream backcountry ski trip.
+From Alaska to Chile to Europe, we've got the cabins, huts and discounts to facilitate your dream backcountry ski or snowboard trip.
 Some highlights:

 Mazama Lodge: Located on the slopes of Mount Hood.
 AAC members stay from $20/night.

 Sorcerer Lodge: This lodge in Golden, British Columbia, offers a 25% discount (not including helicopter) for self-guided groups on the shoulder seasons.

 Canadian Huts: The Alpine Club of Canada offers ACC member rates at 24 huts run by the national club.

 Refugio Cochamo: AAC members can stay in the newly built B&B Refugio Cochamo bunk room for $15 a night and camp for $4.50 per person per night from Jan.
 15 through February or $3 a night during the low season.